 Once you reach Capri, bear in mind that there’s very little in the way of transportation here.
 If you don’t fancy dragging your bags on the crowded funicular, you can catch a bus – or if you’re feeling a bit flash, how about one of those convertible taxis??
 Either way, you’re guaranteed some spectacular views, and amazing experiences!

 Nothing booked yet, but you’re falling in love a little bit?
-Head over to booking.com!
+Head over to Booking.com and have a look at the options!